dancedric/DOMfilter/README.md

 * Your own HTML.
 It has to be laid out like so:

 ##Optional, Yet Ideal
-* Bootstrap CSS - if ommitted, code will still work but search box will need
+* Bootstrap CSS - if ommitted, code will still work but search box might need some styling

 ###HTML Layout
 ######div container containing all the elements (possibly in a grid) that you would want to be affected by the filter